-The STAT Club of Maryland is a Science Fiction fan organization, first founded in 1978 by approximately ten people who shared an interest in Star Trek.
-A year later, they held the first Shore Leave Convention, which attracted even more Star Trek enthusiasts to their group.
-The club grew.
+HISTORY: STAT was founded in 1978 by approximately ten people who shared a common interest in Star Trek.
+A year later, they held their first Shore Leave Convention, which attracted even more Star Trek enthusiasts to the group, causing the club to grow.

-As time went on the interests of the club expanded to include the promotion of not only Star Trek and Star Wars but also of science fact and other areas of science fiction and science fact.
-In 2020, STAT had approximately forty-five active members, residing primarily in the Baltimore- Washington DC corridor, but also including members in other parts of the East Coast, which, for either distance or time reasons, could not be an active member.
+As time went on, the interests of the club expanded not only to include the promotion of Star Trek, but also of other areas of science fiction and science fact.
+In 2020, STAT had approximately forty-five active members, residing primarily in the Baltimore- Washington DC corridor, but also had associate members in other parts of the East Coast, which, for either distance or time reasons, could not be an active member.
 Currently the membership includes about 1500 people.

-Past STAT activities have included costumed visits to local hospital pediatric units, visits to libraries and schools to promote literacy, participation in the Towson 4th of July Parade and pre-parade entertainment.
-Our current major activity of course, is holding our annual Shore Leave Convention each year.
+Past club activities have included costumed visits to local hospital pediatric units, visits to local libraries and schools to promote literacy, and participation in the Towson Fourth of July Parade.
+The major activity was holding the annual Shore Leave Convention each year.
 The convention is now called The Annual Membership Meeting/Shore Leave.

 Our membership is composed of many individuals practicing varied professions and careers, including, among others, school teachers, social and political scientists, astronomers, biologists, chemists, ecologists, psychologists, nurses, paramedics, public safety and law enforcement representatives, computer experts, writers, artists, secretaries, and clerical personnel, and representatives of business and management.
-The individual STAT members participating in our charitable projects and Shore Leave Convention serve as an all-volunteer staff.
-No individual STAT member receives personal profit from any STAT/Shore Leave activity.
+The individual STAT Club members participating in our charitable projects and Annual Membership Meeting/Shore Leave Convention serve as an all-volunteer staff.
+No individual STAT Club member receives personal profit from any STAT Club/Annual Membership Meeting/Shore Leave activity.